 Our class is proud to participate in helping others this Holiday Season.

 We were so excited to be a part of the annual Fifth Grade Bake Sale to help needy families.
-By purchasing baked goods, we helped our fifth grade classes raise over $1,600 for our community.
+By purchasing baked goods, we helped our fifth grade classes raise money for many families in our community.
 Way to go!

 Our class also participated in the Macy’s Believe Campaign to benefit the Make-A-Wish Foundation.
 Macy’s will donate $1 for every “Letter to Santa” they collect during the Holiday Season.
-However, Macy’s donated $2 for every letter received on Believe Day (12/8/17).
+However, Macy’s donated $2 for every letter received on Believe Day (12/6/19).
 That was the day we dropped off our letters of course.
 A quick math lesson showed us how the money we raised through these letters can quickly multiply when our Buddy Class, along with other classes, join this wonderful program.
-Macy’s Believe Campaign will run until December 24th.

 The theme for this week was Thanksgiving.
 We tried to save some turkeys by giving them a disguise.
 We wrote what we are thankful for.
 We learned about the Pilgrims and the first Thanksgiving.
 We read poems and stories about this holiday.
 Our class compared and contrasted life in the past with our life today.
 I think we all agreed that we like the comforts we have now.
-Our mini-unit would not be complete without making cornbread in class and churning our own butter.
+Our mini-unit would not be complete without making cornbread and churning our own butter in class.
 What a great time we had!

 Our school honored 34 of our local veterans with a special assembly on Friday, November 8th.
 Students in the primary grades decorated the gym with posters thanking our veterans for their service and sacrifice.
 Students in the intermediate grades wrote poems and letters which were distributed to veterans.
 In preparation for this assembly, our class learned why we celebrate Veterans Day.
 Thank you to all our brave U.S. Veterans!